ArnaoutLab/diversity/README.md

 ## Alternatives

 Diversity can be defined in various ways and software calculating the various diversity measures exists.
 To date, we know of no other python package that implements the similarity-sensitive partitioned diversity measures defined by [Reeve at al.](https://arxiv.org/abs/1404.6520).
 An [R package](https://github.com/boydorr/rdiversity) and a [julia package](https://github.com/EcoJulia/Diversity.jl) exist.
 However, both packages require the species similarities to be stored in the form of a matrix in memory.
-That approach does not scale to the amount of species in some applications, such as immune repertoires. `diversity` allows the user to store the similarity matrix in a file allowing for larger datasets to be analyzed.
+That approach does not scale to the amount of species in some applications, such as immune repertoires. `diversity` allows the user to store the similarity matrix in a file or construct it on the fly, allowing for larger datasets to be analyzed.